DeJoy’s latest USPS restructuring plan could increase bureaucracy and slow delivery, experts warn

 “Does it make a difference if it’s an extra day to get a letter?” he said.
 “Because something has to change.”

 Democrats on the committee ridiculed those proposals.
-Rep. Jamie B. Raskin (Md.) called them a “surrender” in the face of delivery difficulties.
-“I’m really concerned that this plan may neither be strategic nor a plan,” said Rep. Katie Porter (Calif.).
+Rep. Jamie B. Raskin (D-Md.) called them a “surrender” in the face of delivery difficulties.

+“I’m really concerned that this plan may neither be strategic nor a plan,” said Rep. Katie Porter (D-Calif.).

-“I am disappointed that Postmaster DeJoy has, once again, made significant operational changes at the Postal Service without consulting Congress, especially since he testified before the Oversight Committee just last week,” Committee Chair Rep. Carolyn B. Maloney (N.Y.) said Wednesday.
+“I am disappointed that Postmaster DeJoy has, once again, made significant operational changes at the Postal Service without consulting Congress, especially since he testified before the Oversight Committee just last week,” Committee Chairwoman Carolyn B. Maloney (D-N.Y.) said Wednesday.
 “Making these changes in the midst of a pandemic could well disrupt service performance, just as the changes made last summer did.”

-Under DeJoy’s predecessor, Megan Brennan, the Postal Service’s operations staff reported to the same executive vice president — chief operating officer David E. Williams — who retired in last month.
-When DeJoy shuffled the agency’s top ranks in August, less than two months after taking office, he separated those departments, put Williams in charge of logistics, eliminated the position of delivery operations vice president held by 40-year Postal Service veteran Kevin McAdams and elevated Kristin Seaver, then the chief information officer, to chief of retail and delivery.
+Under DeJoy’s predecessor, Megan Brennan, the Postal Service’s operations staff reported to the same executive vice president — chief operating officer David E. Williams — who retired last month.
+When DeJoy shuffled the agency’s top ranks in August, less than two months after taking office, he separated those departments, put Williams in charge of logistics, eliminated the position of delivery operations vice president held by 40-year Postal Service employee Kevin McAdams and elevated Kristin Seaver, then the chief information officer, to chief of retail and delivery.

 Though routine for a new postmaster general to make personnel changes, that restructuring was seen by many in the mailing industry as a way to consolidate authority around DeJoy by requiring arms of the agency to communicate with one another through the postmaster general.

-“Our business is not silo-driven,” said one person with deep knowledge of the leadership team, who spoke on the condition of anonymity to give a candid assessment.
+“Our business is not silo-driven,” said one person with deep knowledge of the leadership team, who spoke on the condition of anonymity to provide a candid assessment.
 Mail-sorting “plants don’t run independent of the other sides of the business.”